wltkdrms/Mq1010/majorAssignmentTopic1/README.txt

 - The battle log is saved to `battle_log.txt`

 4. Task Allocation (Group Contribution)
-      All members contributed equally to reviewing and commenting on their assigned code sections.
+      All members contributed to reviewing and commenting on their assigned code sections.
 Code was divided evenly, and every member ensured clarity and documentation of their parts.
 We held weekly group meetings to ensure all work was completed on time and met the project deadlines.
 The work is separate by:
 Sangkeun Ji 48791180
  • Developed methods such as startGame(), chooseStartingPlayer(), checkGameOver(), and addToBattleLog(), etc.
  • Integrated turn control and random event triggers.
- • Built the Duration class for tracking playtime.
- • Managed File I/O for saving logs and loading player stats.
  • Conducted unit tests simulating turn sequences and verifying timing and battle log accuracy.
 Rishika Beedassy 48474762
  • Developed the Character class, including combat methods like attack(), useSpecialMove(), and takeDamage().
  • Implemented core game logic in the Game classes.
- • Handled team logic (hero/villain) and status interactions.
  • Linked characters with Equipment, Race, and StatusEffect.
  • Co-authored the README.txt.
  • Tested character behaviors including healing, buffing, equipping, and special move use.